Term Life Insurance Quotes: What Impacts Your Rate?

 Insurance typically becomes more expensive as you get older, but the upside is that your need for financial protection often decreases with age.
 By this stage, you may have paid off major debts and your dependents are likely more financially independent.

-As a result, seniors can often balance the higher cost of coverage by choosing shorter term lengths and smaller death benefits, which can significantly reduce premiums.
+As a result, seniors can often offset the higher cost of coverage by choosing shorter-term lengths and smaller death benefits, which can significantly reduce premiums.

 Here are starting term life insurance quotes for seniors, pulled from PolicyMe rates for a non-smoking applicant for $100,000 in coverage over 10 years: